dafny-lang/dafny/docs/_includes/Grammar.md

 ````
 GIdentType(allowGhostKeyword) = [ "ghost" ] IdentType
 ````
-A ``GIdentType`` is a typed entity declaration optionally preceded by "ghost".
-The _ghost_ qualifier means the entity is only used during verification but not in the generated code.
+A ``GIdentType`` is a typed entity declaration optionally preceded by `ghost`.
+The _ghost_ qualifier means the entity is only used during verification and not in the generated code.
 Ghost variables are useful for abstractly representing internal state in specifications.
-If `allowGhostKeyword` is false then "ghost" is not allowed.
+If `allowGhostKeyword` is false then `ghost` is not allowed.

 ````
 LocalIdentTypeOptional = WildIdent [ ":" Type ]
 ````
 A ``LocalIdentTypeOptional`` is used when declaring local variables.
-In such a case a value may be specified for the variable in which case the type may be omitted because it can be inferred from the initial value.
+If a value is specified for the variable, the type may be omitted because it can be inferred from the initial value.
 The initial value value may also be omitted.